The error, the link you followed has expired, can prevent you from trying out a new theme, installing a plugin, or uploading a file.

 Remember that if you are on a shared hosting package, you need to contact your web hosting provider to increase the limit for you.

-If you enjoyed reading this article about how to fix the link you followed has expired error in WordPress, you should read these as well:
+If you enjoyed reading this article on how to fix the link you followed has expired, you should check out this one about how to fix the currently unable to handle this request error.